 G) Complete Human Resources Requirements

-Please check your spam/junk mail folders if you have not received any of these emails, and contact newhires@wakehealth.edu with any questions or concerns.
+Please check your spam/junk mail folders if you have not received any of these emails and contact newhires@wakehealth.edu with any questions or concerns.

-J) Obtain a Wake Forest Baptist Identification Badge
+H) Obtain a Wake Forest Baptist Identification Badge

 An email will be sent from “Card Access” with the title “Please Submit your ID Photo” and will contain details of how to submit your photograph through an application called “Cloud Card”.
 Your badge will be issued during orientation.
 Please check your junk email box for this message if it is not in your inbox and let us know if you have not received it within four weeks of being onboarded.